spree/spree/guides/content/developer/tutorials/deface_overrides_tutorial.md

   ")
 ```

-There is one more change we will need to make in order to get the updated product edit form working.
-We need to make `sale_price` attr_accessible on the `Spree::Product` model and delegate to the master variant for `sale_price`.
+We also need to delegate `sale_price` to the master variant in order to get the
+updated product edit form working.

 We can do this by creating a new file `app/models/spree/product_decorator.rb` and adding the following content to it: